 Improve cellular nutrition

-Stimulates nervous system
+Stimulates the nervous system

-Breaks up and soften fascia adhesion
+Breaks up & soften fascia adhesion

 However, it is an awareness that must be shared so that your therapist can better serve you.
-At Intuitive Spirit Healing Arts, we have been trained for addressing these issues and are capable in adjusting anything you may need.
+At Intuitive Spirit Healing Arts, we have been trained for addressing these issues and are capable of adjusting anything you may need.

-Cold, Flu or other Types of Virus
+COVID, Cold, Flu, or other Types of Virus

 It protects you because sometimes if you have a massage while you are sick (especially at the start of the cold or virus), it may make you feel worst.
-With effluerage, we are moving blood, lymph, and other fluids in the body and will have a better chance (not in a good way) to spread the virus in areas it may not be present or was not planning to go.
+With effleurage, we are moving blood, lymph, and other fluids in the body and will have a better chance (not in a good way) to spread the virus in areas it may not be present or was not planning to go.

 If you stay home and rest, then your body will do what it is good at by giving your immune system a chance to take care of those little buggers.